 Spatial Splitting of Files

-A collection system or setup may write individual data streams or the frequency bands to multiple files (illustrated in Figure 1.g).Figure 1 These files may be written within the same host system (such as a personal computer (PC)) or multiple systems.
+A collection system or setup may write individual data streams or the frequency bands to multiple files (illustrated in Figure 1.g).
+These files may be written within the same host system (such as a personal computer (PC)) or multiple systems.
 This is defined as spatial file splitting in this standard.

 NOTE: